Bayes Model Selection with Path Sampling: Factor Models and Other Examples

 \section{Bayes Model Selection}

-Advances in MCMC techniques to compute the posterior for many complex, hierarchical models have been a major reason for success in Bayes modeling and analysis of complex phenomena (\cite{r3}).
-These techniques along with applications are surveyed in numerous papers, including \cite{r7}, \cite{r26} and \cite{r33}.
-Moreover, many Bayesian books on applications or theory and methods provide a quick introduction to MCMC such as \cite{r15}, \cite{r19}, \cite{r12} and \cite{r28}.
+Advances in MCMC techniques to compute the posterior for many complex, hierarchical models have been a major reason for success in Bayes modeling and analysis of complex phenomena (Andrieu, Doucet and Robert, \citeyear{r3}).
+These techniques along with applications are surveyed in numerous papers, including \citet {r7}, \citet{r26} and \citet{r33}.
+Moreover, many Bayesian books on applications or theory and methods provide a quick introduction to MCMC, such as \citet{r15}, \citet{r19}, \citet{r12} and \citet{r28}.

-Just as the posterior for the parameters of a given model are important for calculating Bayes estimates, posterior variance, credibility intervals and a general description of the uncertainty involved, one needs to calculate Bayes Factors for selecting one of several models.
+Just as the posterior for the parameters of a given model are important for calculating Bayes estimates, posterior variance, credibility intervals and a general description of the uncertainty involved, one needs to calculate Bayes factors for selecting one of several models.
 Bayes factors are the ratio of marginals of given data under different models, when more than one model is involved and one wishes to choose one from among them, based on their relative or posterior probability.
 The ratio of marginals measures the relative posterior probability or credibility of one model with respect to the other if we make the usual objective choice of half as prior probability for each model.

-Although there are many methods for calculating Bayes Factors, their success in handling complex modern models is far more limited than seems to be generally recognized.
+Although there are many methods for calculating Bayes factors, their success in handling complex modern models is far more limited than seems to be generally recognized.
 Part of the reason for lack of awareness of this is that model selection has become important relatively recently.
-Also one may think that, in principle, calculation of a BF can be reduced to the calculation of a posterior and hence solvable by the same methods as those for calculating the posterior.
-Reversible Jump MCMC (RJMCMC) is an innovative methodology due to \cite{r20}, based on this simple fact.
+Also, one may think that, in principle, calculation of a BF can be reduced to the calculation of a posterior, and hence solvable by the same methods as those for calculating the posterior.
+Reversible Jump MCMC (RJMCMC) is an innovative methodology due to \citet{r20}, based on this simple fact.
 However, two models essentially lead to two different sets of states for any Markov chain that connects them.
 The state spaces for different models often differ widely in their dimension.
 This may prevent good mixing and may show up in the known difficulties of tuning RJMCMC.
-For a discussion of tuning difficulties see \cite{r33}.
+For a discussion of tuning difficulties see \citet{r33}.